-The Konnekt Videophone comes ready-to-go and is secured to a desk or table, or mounted onto a wall using our supplied bracket.
-See our installation page for details.
+The Konnekt Videophone comes ready-to-go and is easily secured to a desk or table.
+It can also be mounted onto a wall.
+See our installation page for photos.

 To further customise Videophone to suit individual needs, here are some other products to consider.
 Konnekt does not sell these products but we are happy to discuss your needs and offer suggestions.

 If the person you care about spends a lot of time in a favourite armchair that’s near a wall, then Videophone is best mounted onto a small, low table placed between the chair and wall, and slightly in front of the chair.
 You might already have a suitable side table or coffee table that holds a telephone or lamp.

 In this situation, the ideal table height is 50 cm, but anything from 40 cm to 60 cm could work.
 Taller tables need to be longer and wider to prevent the whole table from being knocked over.
 Meal trolleys are too tall and unstable.

 For a table that’s 50 cm in height, we recommend a minimum table size of 40 x 50 cm (L x W) to allow room for the Videophone and its kickstand.
 A larger table size would be more sturdy and allows other items (such as a regular telephone, a lamp and a favourite book) to share the table top.

 If the armchair is further from the wall, then a longer or wider table is preferred so that the power adaptor cable can run beneath the table without presenting a tripping hazard.

 - Ikea has a range of small and sturdy side tables.
 We highly prefer the LACK side table.

 If the armchair is 2 metres or more from the nearest wall, the power adaptor cable can be run from the wall to the table beneath the carpet or floor, and then up through a very small hole in the carpet.